Home

 pScreen.y = pCamera.y / -pCamera.z;

-// If the x- or y-coordinate absolute value is greater than the canvas width
+// If the absolute values of the x- or y-coordinates exceed the canvas width

 if (std::abs(pScreen.x) > canvasWidth || std::abs(pScreen.y) > canvasHeight)